Rachel Carson

-Rachel Louise Carson (May 27, 1907 – April 14, 1964) was an American marine biologist, writer, and conservationist whose influential book Silent Spring (1962) and other writings are credited with advancing the global environmental movement.
+Rachel Louise Carson (May 27, 1907 – April 14, 1964) was an American marine biologist, writer, and conservationist whose sea trilogy (1941–1955) and book Silent Spring (1962) are credited with advancing marine conservation and the global environmental movement.

 Carson began her career as an aquatic biologist in the U.S. Bureau of Fisheries, and became a full-time nature writer in the 1950s.
-Her widely praised 1951 bestseller The Sea Around Us won her a U.S. National Book Award, recognition as a gifted writer and financial security.
-Her next book, The Edge of the Sea, and the reissued version of her first book, Under the Sea Wind, were also bestsellers.
+Her widely praised 1951 bestseller The Sea Around Us won her a U.S. National Book Award, recognition as a gifted writer, and financial security.
+Its success prompted the republication of her first book, Under the Sea Wind (1941), in 1952, which was followed by The Edge of the Sea in 1955 — both were also bestsellers.
 This sea trilogy explores the whole of ocean life from the shores to the depths.

 Late in the 1950s, Carson turned her attention to conservation, especially some problems she believed were caused by synthetic pesticides.
 The result was the book Silent Spring (1962), which brought environmental concerns to an unprecedented share of the American people.
 Although Silent Spring was met with fierce opposition by chemical companies, it spurred a reversal in national pesticide policy, which led to a nationwide ban on DDT and other pesticides.
 It also inspired a grassroots environmental movement that led to the creation of the U.S. Environmental Protection Agency.
 Carson was posthumously awarded the Presidential Medal of Freedom by President Jimmy Carter.

-Life and work

 Early life and education

-Rachel Carson was born on May 27, 1907, on a family farm near Springdale, Pennsylvania, located by the Allegheny River near Pittsburgh.
+Carson was born on May 27, 1907, on a family farm near Springdale, Pennsylvania, located by the Allegheny River near Pittsburgh.
 She was the daughter of Maria Frazier (McLean) and Robert Warden Carson, an insurance salesman.
 She spent a lot of time exploring around her family's 65 acre farm.
-An avid reader, she began writing stories (often involving animals) at age eight.
-She had her first story published at age ten.
-She especially enjoyed the St. Nicholas Magazine (which carried her first published stories), the works of Beatrix Potter, and the novels of Gene Stratton-Porter, and in her teen years, Herman Melville, Joseph Conrad and Robert Louis Stevenson.
-The natural world, particularly the ocean, was the common thread of her favorite literature.
-Carson attended Springdale's small school through tenth grade, then completed high school in nearby Parnassus, Pennsylvania, graduating in 1925 at the top of her class of forty-four students.
+An avid reader, she began writing stories, often involving animals, at age eight.
+At age ten, she had her first story published.
+She enjoyed reading St. Nicholas Magazine, which carried her first published stories, the works of Beatrix Potter, the novels of Gene Stratton-Porter, and in her teen years, Herman Melville, Joseph Conrad, and Robert Louis Stevenson.
+The natural world, particularly that of the ocean, was the common thread of her favorite literature.
+Carson attended Springdale's small school through tenth grade, and then completed high school in nearby Parnassus, Pennsylvania, graduating in 1925 at the top of her class of 44 students.
+In high school, Carson was said to have been somewhat of a loner.